Course code: PSP51018 Diploma of Auslan

 PSP51018 Diploma of Auslan qualification provides signing skills to communicate in Auslan fluently and spontaneously across a wide range of subjects.
 Communication may take place in any situation including personal, public, social, employment and educational domains.

-Semester 2, 2019 Online Enrolments Opening Soon
+Semester 2, 2019 Online Enrolments are NOW OPEN

 Please see proposed details for delivery for 2019.
 These details may be subject to change.